xability/maidr/README.md

    - `type`: the type of plot.
 Currently supported are 'bar', 'heat', 'box', 'scatter', and 'line'.
    - `id`: the id that you added as an attribute of your main SVG.
-   - `title`: the title of the chart. (optional)
+   - `title`: the title of the plot. (optional)
-   - `axes`: axes info for your chart. `maidr.axes.x.label` and `maidr.axes.y.label` will provide axes labels, and `maidr.axes.x.level` or `maidr.axes.y.level` (x or y, not both) will provide level or tick mark labels.
+   - `axes`: axes info for your plot. `maidr.axes.x.label` and `maidr.axes.y.label` will provide axes labels, and `maidr.axes.x.level` or `maidr.axes.y.level` (x or y, not both) will provide level or tick mark labels.
-   - `data`: the main data for your chart.
+   - `data`: the main data for your plot.
 See below.

 5. Define your data set using the `maidr.data` property.
-This comes in different formats depending on chart type:
+This comes in different formats depending on plot type:

 ```javascript
 // barplot maidr.data structure: a simple array of values